Britain's Gatwick Airport shut down after drones spotted over airfield

 Breaking News Emails

-Flights into and out of Britain's Gatwick Airport were halted for hours after drones were spotted for two days in a row over the airfield, and authorities said more than 100,000 travelers would be affected Thursday.
+Flights into and out of Britain's Gatwick Airport were halted for hours Thursday after drones were spotted for two days in a row over the airfield, and authorities said tens of thousands of travelers would be affected well into Friday.

 "There are 110,000 passengers due to fly today and the vast majority will see cancellation and disruption," said Chris Woodroofe, Gatwick's chief operating officer.
 More than 750 flights were scheduled to fly into and out of Gatwick Thursday, The Associated Press reported.